omab/django-social-auth/doc/backends/linkedin.rst

 By default ``id``, ``first-name`` and ``last-name`` are requested and stored.

-If you want to request a user's email address, you'll need specify that your app needs access to the email address using the ``r_emailaddress`` scope parameter.
-Also note that until they figure out a migration plan, they require new api keys from the LinkedIn API (Issued after August 6th, 2012).
+If you want to request a user's email address, you'll need specify that your application needs access to the email address using the ``r_emailaddress`` scope parameter.
+Also note that until they figure out a migration plan, they require new API keys from the LinkedIn API (Issued after August 6th, 2012).

-LinkedIn emulates the scope parameter of oauth2 to specify user privileges.
+LinkedIn emulates the scope parameter of OAuth2 to specify user privileges.
 Check here for `scope possibilities`_ if you need more than just the basic profile.

 These are declared as a list by defining this setting::